greenpeace/gpes-test-visualisations/README.md

 ### Develop interactive pieces and test them in many sites

-To develop an html interactive, please modify the html, css and js files in the `_includes` folder.
+To develop an html interactive, please modify the html, css and js files in the `_includes/media-1/` folder.
 Jekyll will insert them in the test templates so you have an aproximate preview how it will look like in each template.

 Use `jekyll build` to build the final files and `jekyll serve` to tun a test server in your computer with the IP+port: http://127.0.0.1:4000